stac-utils/stactools/RELEASING.md

    4. Update the `[Unreleased]` link at the bottom of the page to start at your new release.
    5. Audit your new section of the CHANGELOG to ensure all relevant changes are captured.
 8. Open a pull request for your branch.
-   Include a "Release summary" section which includes the contents of your section of the CHANGELOG.
 9. Once approved, merge the branch.
 10. Create an **annotated** tag at the new **main** HEAD named `vX.X.X`, e.g. `v0.3.0`.
 11. Push your tag.